"

 The disadvantages of the travel cost method include:

 1. The estimates are the WTP for an entire site and not a specific feature of the site.
-For example, in evaluating the national park, you would estimate the value of the park for hiking, fishing, and camping all together.
+For example, in evaluating a national park, you would estimate the value of the park for hiking, fishing, and camping all together.
 Therefore, you cannot identify a value for a specific non-market aspect of the site.

 2. Measuring total cost per visit is difficult as you also need to measure the opportunity cost.
-Opportunity costs need to be fully measured – which is complex.
+Opportunity costs need to be fully measured – which is complex. (why?)

 3. Dealing with multipurpose trips – often people who travel for vacations to use sites may visit other facilities nearby.
 The travel cost method does not capture this effectively.